iturdikulov/notes/Neovim.md

 Return to the line where the cursor was before the latest jump::`''`

-Start typing on the last inserting point you can type.
-TODO: conflict with LSP key::`gi`
+Start typing on the last inserting point you can type.::`gi`

 Re-select and jump to the last visual selection with::`gv`